wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **How can I edit color, shape and twitter handle?**

-Editing color, shape and twitter handle is a customization available only to our PRO users.
-By activating it, all these configurations become available, improving your conversions, awareness & reach.The features where you can edit these configurations are:
+Editing color, shape and twitter handle is a customization available only to our paid users.
+By activating it, all these configurations become available, improving your conversions, awareness & reach.
+The features where you can edit these configurations are:

 - Horizontal Shares Bar
+- Horizontal Follow Bar
 - Floating Shares Bar
+- Floating Follow Bar
 - Total Shares Bar (Horizontal + Floating)
 - Mobile Share Bar
+- Mobile Follow Bar
 - Image Sharing

-**What is the Copy Paste Share Tracking?**

-If you imagine the last times you shared something, it's probable that you haven't done so by clicking on a share button.
-If you're sharing a video to a friend or sending a link via email, you're sharing something and normally that doesn't get measured.

-What happens is that you'll have these people being identified as 'direct' traffic to your website.
-They're not.
-The Address Bar feature allows you to track dark social sharing, which is sharing via alternative methods such as Copy&Paste, chats and link sharing in general.

 **Can I hide GetSocial in specific posts / pages?**